malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />
 <br />
   These are the JWT Credentials returned in the URL and copy-pasted into pages.
+The two JWT tokens are the access token and the Id token.
 These tokens are base64 encoded but they are not encrypted.
 They can be decoded into plain-text JSON that is easily readable:  <br/>
    <br/>
 <img src="https://i.imgur.com/f0CgKNf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />